wallacegibbon/modified-micro-emacs/README.md

 ## Debug

-There is a program `showkeys` for getting raw input from terminal, which is useful for debugging.
-Build it:
+There is a program `showkeys` for getting raw input from terminal in the same way as `me`.

+Build:

 ```sh
 make showkeys
 ```

-And run it:
+Run:
 ```sh
 ./showkeys
 ```